 Whenever possible, record discovery calls.
 When talking to a customer, notes need to be taken throughout the duration of a call.
 A lot of information can come up, and trying to decipher scribbled notes after the fact can be confusing when it comes to follow up.

-Recording calls ensures that all details, context, and tone do not get lost in translation.
+Automatically recording phone calls ensures that all details, context, and tone do not get lost in translation.
 Plus, re-visiting calls is a great coaching exercise to find where there is room for improvement and what tactics are successful.

 Set the agenda